Tag Archives: Setup

 Add as many billing rates as you need

 In each billing rate table you can customize the billing rate for each item.
-If there are service items that do not pertain to this billing rate, leave their billing rate at $0 and MR won’t bill for them when this billing rate table is used.
+If there are service items that do not pertain to this billing rate, leave their billing rate at $0 and MR9 won’t bill for them when this billing rate table is used.

 In addition to each service item’s billing rate you can also customize: